 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2013.
-The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.Past performance is no guarantee of future results.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2016.
+The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.Past performance is not a guarantee of future results.